mckennapl/github-to-anywhere-sync/README.md

 The webserver will listen for incoming Github webhooks, fetch and get all, and then push everything to your remote repo, effectively creating a realtime sync between repos.

-A lot of this was pulled from [this very handy Digital Ocean guide](https://www.digitalocean.com/community/tutorials/how-to-use-node-js-and-github-webhooks-to-keep-remote-projects-in-sync), I only expounded on a few elements.
+Most of this was pulled from [this very handy Digital Ocean guide](https://www.digitalocean.com/community/tutorials/how-to-use-node-js-and-github-webhooks-to-keep-remote-projects-in-sync), I only expanded the funcationality of a few elements.

+## Prereqs
+* Some sort of cloud instance (I use an Ubuntu image on a free tier ec2 instance)
+* git & curl`sudo apt install git curl`
+* nodejs `curl -sL https://deb.nodesource.com/setup_13.x | sudo -E bash - && sudo apt install nodejs`

 ## Usage
 I run this on a nano ec2 instance as a systemd service.
 For example if you want to run the webserver as `user` on port `8080`, and your webserver is named `webhook.js` and in `user` home directory: